Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States

-which is the desired linearizing quasi-static feedback of the classical state.
-The presented procedure is applicable to all minimally underactuated configuration flat Lagrangian control systems with a Lagrangian of the form kinetic minus potential energy, including examples like the two-dimensional gantry crane, see, e.g., \cite{FliessLevineMartinRouchon:1995} and \cite{KolarRamsSchlacher:2017}.
-However, note that the existence of a linearizing quasi-static feedback law (\ref{lin_fb_1}) that is non-singular at equilibrium points is not generally ensured.
+which is of the desired form (\ref{lin_fb_1}) and enables rest-to-rest transitions.
+Hence, we systematically determined which lengths of integrator chains are suitable by analyzing (\ref{jacobian_vtol}).
+The same feedback law was also derived in \cite{Rudolph2021} using Brunovský states.
+However, applying the derivation of (\ref{fb_vtol}) as presented in \cite{Rudolph2021} to other minimally underactuated Lagrangian systems is not straightforward and, as pointed out in \cite{Rudolph2021}, does not generally yield a linearizing feedback of the form (\ref{lin_fb_1}).
+Our systematic derivation, on the other hand, directly applies to any minimally underactuated configuration flat Lagrangian control system, and by construction, a linearizing quasi-static feedback law of the classical state is guaranteed.

 The proof that (\ref{equi_cons_2}) applies is based on the findings of \cite{RathinamMurray:1998}.
-Specifically, we focus on equation (3.16) of \cite{RathinamMurray:1998}, which was derived by using Riemannian geometry and by means of the coordinate transformation (\ref{trf_1}), i.e., local coordinates $(y^1, \ldots, y^{n-1}, \bar{q}^n)$ defined on $\Qm$.
-The authors explain, that it is necessary for configuration flatness that every coefficient of $\dot{\bar{q}}^n$ and $\ddot{\bar{q}}^n$ in (3.16) is equal to zero.
-Using the notation established in Section 2, we represent equation (3.16) in the following form:
+Specifically, we focus on equation (3.16) of \cite{RathinamMurray:1998}, which was derived by using Riemannian geometry and by means of the coordinate transformation (\ref{trf_1}), i.e., local coordinates $(y^1, \ldots, y^{p-1}, \bar{q}^p)$ defined on $\Qm$.
+The authors explain that it is necessary for configuration flatness that every coefficient of $\dot{\bar{q}}^p$ and $\ddot{\bar{q}}^p$ in (3.16) is equal to zero.
+Using the notation established in Section 2, we represent equation (3.16) by

-with $l,k=1,\ldots,n-1$.
-Solving (\ref{equ_rath}) for $\bar{q}^n$ yields a solution of the form $\bar{q}^n=F_{\bar{q}}^n(y_{[0,2]}) = \Tilde{F}_{\bar{q}}^n(y, y^l_{[1]}y^k_{[1]}, y_{[2]})$ that depends quadratically on first-order time derivatives of $y$.
-Since $F^n_{\bar{v}}$ is related to $\Tilde{F}_{\bar{q}}^n$ by (\ref{calc_F_v_0}), it follows that
+with $l,k=1,\ldots,p-1$.
+Solving (\ref{equ_rath}) for $\bar{q}^p$ yields a solution of the form $\bar{q}^p=F_{\bar{q}}^p(y_{[0,2]}) = \Tilde{F}_{\bar{q}}^p(y, y^l_{[1]}y^k_{[1]}, y_{[2]})$ that depends quadratically on first-order time derivatives of $y$.
+Since $F^p_{\bar{v}}$ is related to $\Tilde{F}_{\bar{q}}^p$ by (\ref{calc_F_v_0}), it follows that

-for $i=1,\ldots,n-1$.
-Thus, the derivatives of $F^n_{\bar{v}}$ with respect to second-order time derivatives $y_{[2]}$ of the flat output vanish at equilibrium points.
+with $i,j=1,\ldots,p-1$.
+Thus, the derivatives of $F^p_{\bar{v}}$ with respect to second-order time derivatives $y_{[2]}$ of the flat output vanish at equilibrium points.